Sean Nelson: Writing career

 Nelson joined the staff of the Seattle alternative weekly newspaper The Stranger in 1996 while still a member of Harvey Danger.
-He has held several positions at the publication, including web editor, film editor, copy editor, associate editor, and arts editor.
+Aside from writing, he held several positions at the publication, including web editor, film editor, copy editor, associate editor, and arts editor.
+He left The Stranger in 2018, moving to Nashville, TN to take another job.

 In 2006, Nelson published his first book, an entry in the 33⅓ series on Joni Mitchell's Court and Spark.
 His essay "Dead Man Talking" was published in the Da Capo anthology Best Music Writing 2008.

 In addition to his writing work, Nelson taught a songwriting class at the University of Washington Extension and co-hosted Audioasis on KEXP-FM for five years.

+In 2024, Nelson began hosting the Nebula-exclusive podcast The Wonder of It All, focused on "people whose careers were largely defined by one early, conspicuous success", with interview subjects including Adam Duritz, John Hodgman, DC Pierson, Jacob Slichter, and Lena Hall.

 Film career

 In 2008, Nelson co-wrote and played a supporting role in Humpday director Lynn Shelton's third feature film My Effortless Brilliance, which enjoyed a successful run on the film festival circuit and was released on DVD by IFC Films in November 2009.
 He has also acted in David Russo's cult film festival hit The Immaculate Conception of Little Dizzle and alongside Dax Shepard in Katie Aselton's The Freebie, which was released in September 2010.